jayleenjiang/jayleenjiang.github.io/_pages/about.md

 Hi!
 I am Jayleen, and I am a junior majoring in Mathematics at  [Mount Holyoke College](https://www.mtholyoke.edu).
 You can view my cv here.

-I'm exploring my interests in applied mathematics and computational science, particularly in areas like **applied probability, differential equations, and numerical methods**.
-I enjoy learning how to build mathematical models and use computation to better understand complex systems.
+I'm exploring my interests in applied mathematics and computational science, particularly in applied probability, partial differential equations, and dynamical systems.

-I'm hoping to pursue a PhD in Mathematics starting in Fall 2027, and I'm currently looking for **research opportunities for Summer 2026** to gain more experience in these areas.
+I'm planning to apply for PhD programs in (Applied) Mathematics starting in Fall 2027.
+Currently, I'm working with Professor [Yao Li](https://sites.google.com/umass.edu/liyao/) at UMass Amherst on energy cascades in nonlinear Schr¨odinger systems.
 Feel free to check out my [research](/research/) experience and [projects](/projects/) to see what I've been working on so far.

 Outside of academics, I enjoy reading detective fiction and writing short stories.
 <br>